isabella232/experience-manager-core-components.it-IT/help/using/image.md

 >[!NOTE]
 >
->Dalla release 2.2.0 dei componenti core, il componente Immagine aggiunge l&#39;attributo UUID univoco `data-asset-id` alla risorsa immagine per consentire il tracciamento e l&#39;analisi del numero di visualizzazioni ricevute da singole risorse.
+>As of release 2.2.0 of the Core Components, the Image Component adds the unique UUID attribute `data-asset-id` to the image asset to allow tracking and analysis of the number of views that individual assets receive.

-### Scheda Funzioni {#features-tab}
+### Features Tab {#features-tab}

-Nella scheda **Funzioni** potete definire le opzioni disponibili per gli autori di contenuto quando si utilizza il componente, quali opzioni di caricamento, orientamento e ritaglio.
+On the **Features** tab you can define which options are available to the content authors when using the component including upload options, orientation, and cropping options.

 * Origine

    ![](assets/chlimage_1-19.png)

-   Selezionate l&#39;opzione **Consenti caricamento risorse dal file system** per consentire agli autori di contenuto di caricare le immagini dal proprio computer locale.
+   Select the option **Allow asset upload from file system** to allow content authors to upload images from his or her local computer.
 Per obbligare gli autori di contenuto a selezionare solo risorse da AEM, deselezionate questa opzione.

 * Orientamento

    ![](assets/chlimage_1-20.png)

-* **Rotate**
+* **Rotazione**
-Use this option to allow the content author to use the **Rotate Right** option.
+Consente di utilizzare questa opzione per consentire all&#39;autore del contenuto di utilizzare l&#39;opzione **Ruota diritto.**
 * **Rifletti**
 Utilizzate questa opzione per consentire all&#39;autore del contenuto di utilizzare le opzioni **Rifletti in orizzontale** e **Rifletti in verticale** .

    >[!CAUTION]
    >
-   >L&#39;opzione **Rifletti** è disattivata per impostazione predefinita.
-Attivando i pulsanti **Rifletti in verticale** e **Capovolgi orizzontalmente** nella finestra di dialogo di modifica del componente Immagine, la funzione non è supportata da AEM e tutte le modifiche apportate utilizzando queste opzioni non vengono mantenute.
+   >The **Flip** option is disabled by default.
+Enabling it will display the **Flip Vertically** and **Flip Horizontally** buttons in the edit dialog of the image component, however the feature is not currently supported by AEM and any changes made using these options will not be persisted.

 <!--
 Comment Type: remark